CollectionBuilder/cb-docs/docs/config/additional.md

 - Uncomment `google-analytics-id` (by removing the hash and space `# ` in front), and add your Google Analytics ID if you would like to add a pre-configured tracking code snippet.
 - The template uses "gtag" implementation.
 - example --> `google-analytics-id: "G-1X23X1XXXX"`
-- *Note:* Any analytics service can be added to your site by pasting the tracking snippet they provide into "_includes/head/analytics.html".
+- **Note:** *Any* analytics service can be added to your site by pasting the tracking snippet they provide into the file "_includes/head/analytics.html".
 Analytics will only be added during final production build.
 See [Add Analytics to your Site]({{ '/docs/advanced/analytics/' | relative_url }}) for details.

 ### google-cse-id: